Sky Blu (rapper): Personal life

-Gordy is the grandson of Motown founder Berry Gordy.
-He is the son of Berry Gordy IV and Valerie Robeson.
+Gordy was born in Los Angeles to Berry Gordy IV (the eldest son of Motown founder Berry Gordy) and Valerie Robeson.
 He is the brother of Mahogany Lox.
-Singer-songwriters Rockwell and Rhonda Ross Kendrick are his uncle and aunt via his grandfather Berry Gordy, respectively.
-According to Gordy, he attended 12 different schools growing up and ultimately dropped out of high school without taking the GED.
+Singer-songwriters Rockwell and Rhonda Ross Kendrick are his half-uncle and half-aunt via his grandfather Berry Gordy III, respectively.
+Other relatives include his half-uncle (and former LMFAO bandmate) Redfoo; as well as second cousin twice removed Jimmy Carter, second cousin Bianca Lawson, and fourth cousin Jason Carter.

+According to Gordy, he attended 12 different schools growing up; he ultimately dropped out of high school without taking the GED.

 In January 2009, Interscope Records arranged a studio session for Paradiso Girls with LMFAO.
 Gordy began a relationship with Paradiso Girls member Chelsea Korka, who featured as his love interest in some music videos.